 Toilets alone can leak up to 200 gallons per day.
-The District offers free toilet leak detector dye tablets to help you check for flapper valve leaks (you can also use 3-5 drops of food coloring).
+The District offers free toilet leak detector dye strips to help you check for flapper valve leaks (you can also use 3-5 drops of food coloring).

 - Don't flush the toilet for about 15-20 minutes, then check the toilet bowl to see if colored water has escaped into it from the tank.

-Checking for Irrigation Leaks
+3. Checking for Irrigation Leaks

 - Wet spots, mud and eroding soil may indicate a broken pipe or sprinkler head.
 Dry patches in your lawn could also be a sign that a sprinkler is damaged.